Barry Du Bois: Career

 In 1976 Du Bois began an apprenticeship in carpentry and joinery, and gained a building certificate in 1980.
 He was mentored by architects and started to design and build homes as a speculative builder in 1979.
 Du Bois ran a successful design, building and property development business until retirement in 2005.
 During that time he served a term as President of the Master Builders Association NSW Eastern Suburbs and acted as an expert building witness for NSW courts and the Department Fair Trading tribunal.

 In 2011, Du Bois hosted TEN's renovation reality series, The Renovators.

 In 2012, Du Bois joined lifestyle program The Living Room on Network Ten, alongside Amanda Keller, Chris Brown and Miguel Maestre.
 Heading up the renovations team, Du Bois assists home-owners in need of some expert help.

 Du Bois was nominated to the Board of RUOK?
 Day.
-He is also a passionate ambassador for the Leukaemia Foundation and a firm believer in environmental sustainability.
+He is also an ambassador for the Leukaemia Foundation and a believer in environmental sustainability.

 In May 2018, Du Bois and Miguel Maestre released an autobiographical book called Life Force about Du Bois's family, friendships, living with cancer and includes nutritional advice and recipes by Maestre.

 In July 2021, Du Bois announced that he was running for the Australian Senate as an independent candidate in New South Wales, but withdrew in April 2022, citing health.